w3c/i18n-drafts/articles/language-negotiation/language-negotiation.md

 geoIP location indicates Latin America but use the site default for users outside that region.

-## Locale Negotiation
+Notice that there is a tension between providing a long list of supported locales (to give users the ability to tailor API-based formatting presentation) and providing a short list of available languages.
+In our example above, where the site is available in English, French, and Spanish, there might only be three localizations, but twenty or more locales.

+## Constructing the Algorithm

-Hierarchical negotiation is one mechanism for performing language negotiation.
+Hierarchical negotiation is the most common mechanism for performing language negotiation.
 One way to implement this is to work from the least specific signal to the most specific one and then return the result.